MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a8--video-dxgkrnl-black-screen-livedump.md

 # Bug Check 0x1A8: VIDEO\_DXGKRNL\_BLACK\_SCREEN\_LIVEDUMP

-The VIDEO\_DXGKRNL\_BLACK\_SCREEN\_LIVEDUMP bug check has a value of 0x000001A8.
+The VIDEO\_DXGKRNL\_BLACK\_SCREEN\_LIVEDUMP live dump has a value of 0x000001A8.
 It indicates that a user initiated DXGKRNL live dump for black screen scenarios has occurred.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).